Clark and Cardoso haven't entered the WNBA draft yet. They have 48 hours after their final game

 Other entrants included Tennessee's Rickea Jackson, UCLA's Charisma Osborne, Stanford's Cameron Brink and Virginia Tech's Elizabeth Kitley.

-Many players like Clark, Cardoso and Brink had the option to return for another season because of the extra year of eligibility that was granted by the NCAA when COVID-19 affected their freshmen season.
+Many players, like Clark, Cardoso and Brink, had the option to return for another season because of the extra year of eligibility that was granted by the NCAA when COVID-19 affected their freshman seasons.
 This is the final class that was given the bonus season.

 The draft will be held in New York at the Brooklyn Academy of Music with 1,000 fans in attendance.